Night Network lets you explore Melbourne’s vibrant nightlife safely and conveniently with public transport running all night on weekends.

 Night Trains run every 60 minutes on all lines, except Stony Point and Flemington Racecourse.
 Some stations have more frequent trains, including Richmond, South Yarra, North Melbourne, Footscray, Caulfield, Clifton Hill and Burnley.

+After 1am, all trains run direct to and from Flinders Street Station.
 Parliament, Melbourne Central and Flagstaff stations close just after midnight.
 Southern Cross Station closes just after 1am.
-After 1am, all trains run direct to and from Flinders Street Station.
+Premium stations are staffed all night.

 Shuttle trains run on the Williamstown Line between Newport and Williamstown, the Alamein Line between Camberwell and Alamein, and the Cranbourne Line between Dandenong and Cranbourne.
 Shuttle trains also operate between Ringwood and Belgrave/Lilydale.

-All services will pick up passengers in both directions.
+All services pick up passengers in both directions.

 Night Trams run every 30 minutes on routes 19, 67, 75, 86, 96 and 109.
-You can travel to and from the city to St Kilda, Coburg, Bundoora, Port Melbourne, Carnegie, Box Hill, Vermont South and Brunswick.
+You can travel between the city and St Kilda, Coburg, Bundoora, Port Melbourne, Carnegie, Box Hill, Vermont South and Brunswick.

 Your trip is free if you're just travelling in the city's Free Tram Zone.
 View the Free Tram Zone map.

 Please note you cannot top up or buy a myki on board a tram or bus.

 There are 21 Night Bus routes, running every 30 to 60 minutes.
 Many routes run every hour to connect with trains at suburban stations.